Thermal Imaging Surveys

 • convincing reports with well-informed assessments

-Case Study
+Thermal Drone and Camera Case Study

-One example of how we have used thermal cameras is to trace the flight routes and roosting sites of lesser horseshoe bats and long-eared bats.
+One example of how we have used thermal drones and stationary cameras is to trace the flight routes and roosting sites of lesser horseshoe bats and long-eared bats.
 These are both very sensitive bat species that tend to avoid brightly lit areas and make very quiet echolocation calls – making them both difficult to observe and record.

 Quality standards